 Drawing upon decades of TAC research, we designed and developed a touring pop-up exhibition and hands-on learning program based on the world-leading Road To Zero Education Complex at Melbourne Museum.
 Launched in June 2019, the free program is aimed at secondary schools in regional and remote areas of Victoria.

-The challenging brief required us to identify a range of creative digital solutions capable of mirroring the learning outcomes of the Melbourne Museum experience – but without internet access or any kind of technology support.
+The challenging brief required us to identify a range of multi-sensory digital solutions capable of mirroring the learning outcomes of the Melbourne Museum experience – but without internet access or any kind of technology support.
 We also had to take into account the unique requirements and limitations of regional schools, especially in terms of scheduling, class sizes and infrastructure.
 And, of course, everything needed to pack down into a large van.

-Our solution was a highly immersive device driven approach that offers students agency and control over their learning, setting a new standard in outreach program delivery.
+Our design solution was a highly immersive device driven approach that offers students agency and control over their learning, setting a new standard in outreach program delivery.

-The experience is comprised of a highly interactive eight-station exhibition plus a number of collaborative design tasks – all of which prompt students to think deeply about human vulnerability, the role of speed in crashes, and how they can work together to reduce road deaths.
+The experience is comprised of an exploratory and interactive eight-station exhibition plus a number of collaborative design tasks – all of which prompt students to think deeply about human vulnerability, the role of speed in crashes, and how they can work together to reduce road deaths.
+Program highlights include:

 What we did

 - Learning Design